Illangasinghe/Test-in-Go/docs/project_architecture.md

 ### Reporting Layer

-- **Allure Reports**: The framework integrates with Allure for detailed visual test reports.
+- **Reports**: The framework bundled with inhouse reporting tool for detailed visual test reports.
 Reports are stored in the `reports/` directory and can be served locally or via CI pipelines.

 ---